 - Sometimes, the yellowing will show after the plant has received the proper amount of water.
 I call this "rebound yellowing."
 It can confuse you because the damage appears when the plant seems otherwise healthy.
 You might think the plant is still lacking water and water again, causing over-watering.

 In general, if the yellow leaves on your plant are solid yellow and fall or pull away from the plant easily (depending on the plant type), you have under-watered at some point in the past.
-But if the leaves on your plant display stipled yellowing or mosaic yellowing, or appear yellow or light green with dark green veins, and if the leaves are still well attached to the plant, then you probably have another issue.
+But if the leaves on your plant display stippled yellowing or mosaic yellowing, or appear yellow or light green with dark green veins, and if the leaves are still well attached to the plant, then you probably have another issue.

 Other Causes of Yellow Leaves

-- Spider mite.
-What's this: Webs?
+- Spider Mite: What's this: Webs?
 Why does my plant suddenly look like it belongs in a haunted house?
 If any of this sounds familiar, you may have spider mites.

-- Chlorosis, which is caused by an iron deficiency.
+- Chlorosis: which is caused by an iron deficiency.
 Chlorotic plant leaves will be very light green or yellow and have very deep green veins.
 You may also notice new growth that is a faded, washed-out green.

-- Over-watering.
-Generally, this yellowness will appear in a mosaic pattern, not solid yellow, and the leaves may have unsightly, crunchy brown tips but will not fall off easily.
+- Over-Watering: Generally, this yellowness will appear in a mosaic pattern, not solid yellow, and the leaves may have unsightly, crunchy brown tips but will not fall off easily.

-- Seasonal changes.
-Yes, some indoor plants will react to changes in season.
+- Seasonal Changes: Yes, some indoor plants will react to changes in season.
 I have seen this happen with Ficus trees.

-- Chemicals.
-Some plants react badly to chemicals in the air like paint fumes and floor treatments.
+- Chemicals: Some plants react badly to chemicals in the air like paint fumes and floor treatments.
 Plants affected in this way will drop their leaves, which may or may not turn yellow.
 In my experience, Ficus trees are highly reactive to chemicals as well.

-- A new environment.
-For a newly purchased plant, this is common.
+- A New Environment: For a newly purchased plant, this is common.
 Most plants are grown in ideal conditions and then moved out into homes and offices that generally have much less light and airflow available.
 This is cause for a layoff of leaves.
 The plant will stop once it regains balance in its new environment.

-Preventing Yellow Leaves on a Houseplant
+Ways to Prevent Yellow Leaves on a Houseplant

 Remember this: Some yellowing of leaves is normal, especially if you have a new plant acclimating to its new, lower light environment.
 If you see yellow, it does not necessarily mean your plant is doomed.
 It merely means that the plant is sending out some signals that something has happened or changed.
 Let the signals teach you.